top of page

 In 1912 Webster Groves became the first municipality in St. Louis County to establish a full-time, paid fire department.
 Like the volunteers, the professionals continued to keep their equipment in the livery stables, Parker's in Webster and Bopp's in Old Orchard, until the firemen had raised enough money from picnics and carnivals to build a firehouse.
 In 1913 John Berg, a contractor from Northwest Webster, built the narrow two-story brick Fire Company No.1 on Lockwood.
 It has a square three-story tower in the back for drying hose.

 Building continued on Lockwood Avenue West to Rock Hill Road.
-115-117 West Lockwood was built by the Gorelock Realty Company without a permit in 1918.
+115-117 West Lockwood was built by the Gorlock Realty Company without a permit in 1918.
 It originally featured a dry cleaners, grocery store and sewing machine store.